lorensen/VTKExamples/src/VTKBook/Chapter6.md

 - *Modelling algorithms* generate dataset topology or geometry, or surface normals or texture data.
 Modelling algorithms tend to be the catch-all category for many algorithms, since some do not fit neatly into any single category mentioned above.
 For example, generating glyphs oriented according to the vector direction and then scaled according to the scalar value, is a combined scalar/vector algorithm.
 For convenience we classify such an algorithm as a modelling algorithm, because it does not fit squarely into any other category.

 Algorithms also can be classified according to the type of data they process.
 This is the most common scheme found in the visualization literature.
 However, this scheme is not without its problems.
 Often the categories overlap, resulting in confusion.
-For example, a category (not mentioned above) is *volume visualization* , which refers to the visualization of volume data (or in our terminology, image data).
+For example, a category (not mentioned above) is *volume visualization*, which refers to the visualization of volume data (or in our terminology, image data).
 This category was initially created to describe the visualization of scalar data arranged on a volume, but more recently, vector (and even tensor) data has been visualized on a volume.
-Hence, we have to qualify our techniques to *volume vector visualization* , or other potentially confusing combinations.
+Hence, we have to qualify our techniques to *volume vector visualization*, or other potentially confusing combinations.

 In the text that follows, we will use the attribute type classification scheme: scalar, vector, tensor, and modelling.
 In cases where the algorithms operate on a particular dataset type, we place them in the appropriate category according to our best judgment.
 Be forewarned, though, that alternative classification schemes do exist, and may be better suited to describing the true nature of the algorithm.

+!!! warning "Missing Figure"
+    **Figure 6-1** Mapping scalars to colors via a lookup table.

 ## 6.2 Scalar Algorithms
-**Figure 6-1** Mapping scalars to colors via a lookup table.

 ### Generality Versus Efficiency